charredUtensil/groundhog/src/core/lore/graphs/conclusions.md

 P64 --> P65
 P64 --> P66
 P64 --> P67
-P65["We already have a promising lead!<br/>With this built, we can safely make our way further into the planet."]
+P65["&bull; We already have a promising lead!<br/>&bull; With these built, we can safely make our way further into the planet."]
 P65 --> P66
 P65 --> P67
 P66["[hasMonsters]"]